 - Research design and analysis

-The Psy.D. program has been accredited on contingency by the American Psychological Association (APA); which grants national accreditation for programs in health service psychology.
+The Psy.D. program has been accredited on contingency by the American Psychological Association (APA), which grants national accreditation for programs in health service psychology; this accreditation status expires on April 7, 2024.
 The University will apply for full accreditation within three years.
-The program’s current APA accreditation status of accreditation, on contingency, expires on April 7, 2024.
-The curriculum meets the State of New Hampshire licensing requirements for Psychologists.
+The program’s current APA accreditation status reflects the need for outcome data.
+The curriculum meets the State of New Hampshire licensing requirements for psychologists.